 The challenges confronted by overconsumption, on the one hand, and grinding poverty on the other, the Commission called for sustainable development, defined as ‘‘development that meets the needs of the present without compromising the ability of future generations to meet their own needs’’.
-To reverse the unsustainable trends of over consumption is maybe the most important issue to solve in the twenty-first century, however, are the rich people in the world willing to lower their criteria’s for a good life and how much is needed for a feeling of well-being?
-See also spirituality and Maslow hierarchy of needs
+To reverse the unsustainable trends of overconsumption is maybe the most important issue to solve in the twenty-first century, however, are the rich people in the world willing to lower their criteria’s for a good life and what needed for a feeling of well-being?
+See spirituality and Maslow hierarchy of needs

 - Do we have a story crisis?
 Part Fourteen The brave new world without monetary measurement